rishinair05/MiscellaneousProjects/README.md

 # MiscellaneousProjects
-Random projects to learn OOP in Java and C++.
+A collection of small projects to learn OOP in Java and C++.